Towards Less Constrained Macro-Neural Architecture Search: Designing Entire Architectures: Experiments and Results Analysis

 \subsection{Ablation Studies}

-We extend the studies on the proposed mixed-performance estimation strategy by looking at the Kendall's tau correlation ($\tau$) between the proposed mixed-performance estimation and the final validation accuracy for the first 1000 architectures in NAS-Bench-201 benchmark \cite{Dong2020NAS-Bench-201}, results shown in Fig. \ref{fig:cimportante}.
-For all the data sets, the proposed method shows a high positive correlation, out-performing existing zero-proxy estimators \cite{mellor2020neural}.

-We also evaluated the importance of the epochs used to partially train a generated architecture, using $\lambda=0.75$ (results shown in Table \ref{tab:searchepochs}).
+We extend the studies of LCMNAS by evaluating the importance of the epochs used to partially train a generated architecture, using $\lambda=0.75$ (results shown in Table \ref{tab:searchepochs}).
 Naturally, reducing $e$ implied an increase in the final test error and in the number of parameters of the final architecture.
 This can be justified by the difficulty in measuring the trainability of the architectures with low training epochs.
 Furthermore, in Table \ref{tab:genparams}, we evaluated the impact of the number of generations, $g$, and population per generation, $p$, using $\lambda=1$.
 The resulting test error shows that $g=50$ and $p=100$ yield the best results and that these parameters can influence the final result by a significant amount.
 In a perfect scenario, where computational costs are not considered, one could use a large $e$ and evaluate more architectures by increasing $g$ and $p$.

-Finally, we ensemble the architectures found, using different $\lambda$ values (Table \ref{tab:ensemble}) as indication of the architectures' diversity \cite{zaidi20}.
+Also, we evaluate the diversity of generated architectures by performing ensembling \cite{DBLP:conf/nips/ZaidiZEHHT21}.
+For this, we ensemble the architectures found, using different $\lambda$ values (Table \ref{tab:ensemble}) as indication of the architectures' diversity \cite{zaidi20}.
 Ensemble sizes $k$, go from the top-1 architecture ($k=1$) to the top-5 architecture found.
 The resulting test error was obtained using weighted majority voting, with the accuracies attained while training used as weights.
 Results show that for all data sets evaluated, incrementally adding lower-performant architectures yields better results than the top-1 architecture alone.
 This experiment validates the premise that less constrained macro-search has benefits due to its' inherent architecture generation diversity.